JeanB23/JeanB23/README.md

 # Hi, I’m Jean Bergaut !
 I like codding and work on projects and play video games from time to time !
-I'm working with the most common web techs and also am currently learning lua for a modding project !
+Also working on PAYDAY 2 mods, here's my [https://modworkshop.net/user/94721](modworkshop page) !

-📫 How to reach me with discord : Neosty#4267
+📫 How to reach me with discord : Yerziah#3180